Culinary Arts

 • Read, prepare/measure ingredients and follow recipes

-• Application of food preparation skills through baking, breakfast, and lunch cookery
+• Application of food preparation skills through baking, breakfast and lunch cookery

 • Ability to apply learned skills in a work-based learning environment